KA! Empathogenics Review: Kanna, Mood Support & What to Expect

 Dosing and Personal Approach

-Tinctures, chews, capsules — each format has a different onset time, duration, and absorption profile.
-We’re working on a guide to help you decide which format best fits your lifestyle and goals.
+Tinctures, chews, capsules, each format has a different onset time, duration, and absorption profile.
+See our full breakdown in Best Kanna Products: Tinctures vs Chews vs Capsules to decide which format fits your lifestyle and goals.

 Frequently Asked Questions